- Why Us

 With nearly half a century of combine experience performing medical device Design Reviews between them; Michael Drues Ph.D., Jason McKibbin, and Jon Speer have the battle scars they want to help you to avoid.

+In this episode, our experts really get down to sharing actionable tips and advice that your team can start using today to help improve your Design Reviews.
 They peel back the lens on what has worked for them over the years and share how you can implement their proven strategies at your organization.

 Design Reviews are clearly a topic that this group has some strong, and at times, counter intuitive thoughts on.